gaojunran/dotfiles/README.md

 This will install `chezmoi` and apply my dotfiles to your system.
 See more usages in [chezmoi](https://www.chezmoi.io/).

+⚠️ My Nushell configs have tried their best to be compatible with Windows, macOS and Linux.
+However, I assume you have installed many cli tools in advance, otherwise you can't use many custom commands and aliases.

 ## Nushell

 In the year 2025, I decided to switch my workflow to [nushell](https://www.nushell.sh/).
 Nearly all my handful tools are nushell-related, stored [here](./.chezmoitemplates/).
 Here lists some scripts which are specifically separated out:

 - [gs.nu](./dot_config/scripts/gs.nu): The easiest way to search or clone a repo from GitHub.
 - [nix.nu](./dot_config/scripts/nix.nu): From the project [nix-nushell-env](https://github.com/AntKazakovv/nix-nushell-env), a nushell plugin to launch nix-shell.
+- [bash-env.nu](./dot_config/scripts/bash-env.nu): From the project [bash-env-nushell](https://github.com/tesujimath/bash-env-nushell), a nushell plugin to launch bash shell and load env variables from bash.

 Moreover, for compatibility consideration, I will not write bash/zsh/powershell/bat scripts in the future.
 Python3 for simple users and Nushell for myself are enough.